kelomo2502/Automating-deployment-of-an-Ecommerce-website/README.md

 - Inside the payload url, enter your jenkins webhook url <http://54.225.17.239:8080/web-hook/>
 - Choose `application/json` as Content-Type
 - Click add webhook to save
+- Now if we push any commit into the repository, we would notice it triggers a build
+- This is our freejob in action